lazd/gulp-csslint/README.md

 This functionality is only available when not using a custom formatting function.

+### Third party reporter

+[gulp-reporter](https://github.com/gucong3000/gulp-reporter) used in team project, it fails only when error belongs to the current author of git.

 ## Custom rules

 Use the `csslint.addRule(rule)` method to define custom rules that run in addition to the rules defined in the csslintrc file.
 See [Working with Rules](https://github.com/CSSLint/csslint/wiki/Working-with-Rules) for details.